shivam-880/til/git.md

 - Add the URL for the remote repository where your local repository will be pushed.
   ```
+  # sets the new remote
   $ git remote add origin <remote repository URL>

-  # Sets the new remote
+  # verifies the new remote URL
   $ git remote -v
-  # Verifies the new remote URL
   ```

 - Pull the latest changes from the remote repository.